alkabdul/ucd-csci2312-pa5/README.md

 ### References

 Operator overloading [guidelines](http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html).
-For the implementation of `virtual Piece &operator*(Piece &other)`, see this [example](https://github.com/ivogeorg/ucd-csci2312-pa4/blob/master/examples/virtual_operator.cpp).
+For the implementation of `virtual Piece &operator*(Piece &other)` see the file virtual_operator.cpp,

 A very good [C++ tutorial](http://www.learncpp.com/), including many topics we are covering.